zookzook/elixir-mongodb-driver/README.md

             [
                 topology: :mongo,
                 collection: "migrations",
-                path: "mongo/migrations",
+                path: "migrations",
                 otp_app: :mongodb_driver
             ]

 The following  options are available:
 * `:collection` - Version numbers of migrations will be saved in a collection named `migrations` by default.
-* `:path` - the `priv` directory for migrations. `:path` defaults to "mongo/migrations" and migrations should be placed at "priv/mongo/migrations"
+* `:path` - the `priv` directory for migrations. `:path` defaults to "migrations" and migrations should be placed at "priv/mongo/migrations".
+The pattern to build the path is `:priv/:topology/:path`
 * `:otp_app` - the name of the otp_app to resolve the `priv` folder, defaults to `:mongodb_driver`.
 In most cases you use your application name.
 * `:topology` - the topology for running the migrations, `:topology` defaults to `:mongo`